Hastiiimz/Ball-and-Beam-Project/README.md

 3. Analyze Stability
 4. Design a state feedback controller and a full-order observer and integral control feedback
-5. Simulate different type of Feedbacks and Observers
+5. Simulate different type of Feedbacks and Observers There is also a 27-page report in Persian language.